Unicef Right Respecting Schools Award

 So what next?

-As a Silver Award school, we have three years to become accredited at Gold Standard.
-This will mean that our children, staff and community are fully aware of the Rights of the Child; that these rights are fully embedded through policies, curriculum, teaching and ethos; and that the school reflects the three RRSA Stands.
+As a Silver Award school, we have three years to become accredited at Gold Standard however, with the complicating factor of COVID we have chosen to be reaccredited with the Silver Award and then move onto Gold.
+This will mean that our children, staff and community continue to be fully aware of the Rights of the Child; that these rights are fully embedded through policies, curriculum, teaching and ethos; and that the school reflects the three RRSA Stands.